Serious Sam: The First Encounter: Gameplay

 Serious Sam: The First Encounter is a first-person shooter with an optional third-person perspective.
 As Sam "Serious" Stone, the player traverses fifteen mostly linear levels.
 Two of them are hidden levels.
 Some maps are set on open plains while others are enclosed.
 Several props, including torches that act as light sources, are destructible.
 Large numbers of enemies of varying sizes attack Sam simultaneously with increasing difficulty.
 There are nineteen enemy variants.
 Several approach Sam in a straight line and others fire projectiles, incentivising circle strafing.
 The Beheaded Kamikaze approaches Sam quickly and blows himself up once close enough.
 Foes may appear, in waves or individually, as the player passes triggers within each level.
 Others are hidden behind large structures like walls and hills.
-All enemies emit sounds that aid the player determine their type and direction of attack.
+All enemies emit sounds that help the player to determine their type and direction of attack.
 Some spaces are arenas that need to be cleared of enemies before the player can proceed.
 Certain rooms need to be unlocked by pressing buttons, pulling levers, or collecting and using keys.
 Some levels feature bosses, many have hidden items and areas.

 The game contains ten weapons.
 By default, Sam is equipped with a combat knife and a revolver with unlimited ammunition.
 A second revolver enables dual wielding, and other weapons include a shotgun with a double-barrelled variant, Thompson submachine gun, minigun, laser gun, rocket launcher, grenade launcher, and handheld cannon.
 Apart from the revolvers and shotguns, none of the weapons need to be reloaded.
 The player may replenish ammunition and health, as well as acquire new weapons, via collectibles, though some act as triggers that spawn enemies.
 Eliminating foes increases the player's score, which is tracked by a scoreboard.
 The game includes quick saves and the ability to record gameplay demos.
 A specialised interface provides information about encountered enemies, weapons, and locations, as well as statistics and strategic clues.
 The player can choose from five difficulty settings, which affect the enemies' damage and count, as well as Sam's movement speed and fire rate.

 The First Encounter supports multiplayer via the internet and local area networks, as well as split screen for up to four players.
 Deathmatch modes can be played on five dedicated maps, with the "Scorematch" mode valuing player performances by obtained score and the "Fragmatch" mode considering only the number of kills.
-All single-player levels can be played in a cooperative mode that scales up the number of enemies respective to the number of players.
+All single-player levels can be played in a cooperative mode that scales up the number of enemies relative to the number of players.